-“Saved” is one of those “church words” I normally avoid.
-But Jesus said, and our own eyes tell us, that there are people who are on paths of self-destruction, whose choices are toxic to others, as well as themselves.
-Not just violent or abusive types, but “decent” people who, if you strip away the veneer of goodness, are infected with selfishness.
+Not everyone relates to the word “saved.”
+But Jesus said, and our own eyes tell us, that there are people who are on paths of self-destruction, whose choices are toxic to themselves and others.
+Not just violent or abusive types, but “decent” people who, if you strip away the veneer, are infected with selfishness.

-God, knowing when a person is “done,” allows what looks to us like an incomplete trajectory to be cut short.
-It may even be an act of mercy, a recognition that, although that person’s heart is ready, their baggage or biochemistry would cause them and others unnecessary suffering.
-So time to bring them home.
-I believe our Father in Heaven is interested in redeeming all who are redeemable, even if they’re not officially” there” yet.
+Don’t get me wrong.
+I’m not a universalist; I don’t believe in a heaven made of unrepentant souls.
+Neither do I believe in cheap grace* (Dietrich Bonhoeffer).
+But I do believe that God can tell when a heart is “done,” and that He sometimes allows what looks to us like an incomplete journey to be cut short.
+Why?
+Perhaps as an act of mercy, in recognition that, although that person’s heart is ready, their experiential baggage or biochemistry would cause them and others unnecessary suffering.
+In other words, I believe God is interested in redeeming all who are redeemable, even when they are not “officially” there yet.

-In the fall of 1980, I was on break from a recording session, when a musician friend asked us to pray for someone he’d been speaking with.
-He’d just flown back into the country and had sat next to a certain iconic rock star.
+In the fall of 1980, I was on break from a recording session, when a musician friend asked us to pray for someone he’d spoken with.
+He’d just flown back into the country and had sat next to an iconic rock star.
 My friend began telling the famously agnostic rocker about Jesus.
-To his surprise, the star admitted he’d been reading the Bible lately and had found himself inextricably drawn to Jesus.
+To his surprise, the star admitted he’d been reading the Bible lately and had found himself strangely drawn to Jesus.
 “Yes, I think he may actually be who he says he is!” the rocker said excitedly.
 So my friend prayed for him, encouraging him, “Don’t stop now!”
 The rocker promised he wouldn’t, and they departed with a hug.

 Less than two months later, John Lennon was dead.
-Did his Father look into his heart and say, “Time to come home, John”?
+Did God look into his heart and say, “Time to come home, John”?

 I suspect He did.